raquelacevedo/Itsabudgettracker/README.md

 ## Features

-* Users can add new Items to the site through the form feature.
-* Users can login and sign out with their user authentication.
-* Users can view all other users posts.
-* Users can update there posts hrough our update feature.
-* Users can delete there posts when they have new ideas that they want to acheive.
+* Users can add or subtract funds they would like to track.
-* Users can add images to there posts.
+* Users will be able to view transactions over time.
-* Users can costumize there post to the fullest.
+* Users can use app online or offline.